exogenesys/parachute/README.md

   - Public RPC nodes are prone to be congested, so speed may be affected
   - Public RPC nodes might rate limite you after a certain number of transfers
   - This is can easily be solved by using private RPC nodes

+## Roadmap
+- Allow connecting to mainnet
+- Allow connecting via custom RPC Nodes
+- Estimate and show how much SOL you'd need to do an airdrop
+- Fetch wallet address who hold a certain SPL token
+- Use electron to make desktop app